Ogbogu-FsDev/MotionSensor-RaspberryPICO-IOT/README.md

 body is enhanced by the Philippine filter and then concentrated on the infrared induction source.</p>

 <p>Detecting whether someone was present in the sensor detection area through the Raspberry Pi Pico W.
-If a person is detected, the light will be turned on, and in acordance the buzzer will activate making a noise that will last the duration of the PIR sensor motion detection which is set to detect motion at the value of '1', then buzzer and LED will activate simultaneously.
+If a person is detected, the light will be turned on, and in accordance the buzzer will activate making a noise that will last the duration of the PIR sensor motion detection which is set to detect motion at the value of '1', then buzzer and LED will activate simultaneously.
 Once the PIR sensor has detected motion, from a green static RGB LED it will then change colour to red and the buzzer will activate.
 The buzzer is set to a frequency of '750' and reset after three seconds, unless motion is detected again.